map of Denmark

 Map of Denmark

-map of europe with denmark highlighted in red Denmark is a Scandinavian country made up of nearly 500 islands, located north of Germany.
+map of europe with denmark highlighted in red Denmark is a Scandinavian country made up of a peninsula and nearly 500 islands.
+It is situated to the north of Germany.
 It has a total landmass of only about 16,600 square miles, making it the smallest of the Scandinavian countries.

 Most of Denmark is located on the peninsula of Jutland, which borders Germany.
 The major islands of Zealand, Funen, and Bornholm are home to the majority of Denmark's 5.5 million residents.